Informatievlaanderen/MAGDA-Mock/docs/docker.md

 # How to use the image

-The `magdamock` images comes in the following format: `vlaamseoverheid-magda-docker-public.jfrog.io/magda/magdamock.service:${tag}`.
+The `magdamock` images come in the following format: `vlaamseoverheid-magda-docker-public.jfrog.io/magda/magdamock.service:${tag}`.
 Where tag matches the desired release version of the `magdamock`.

 Lets kick it off with an example:
 *docker-compose:*